Matt52/bayesian-testing/README.md

 All test classes support two methods to insert the data:
 - `add_variant_data` - Adding raw data for a variant as a list of observations (or numpy 1-D array).
-- `add_variant_data_agg` - Adding aggregated variant data (this can be practical for a large data, as the aggregation can be done already on a database level)
+- `add_variant_data_agg` - Adding aggregated variant data (this can be practical for a large data, as the aggregation can be done already on a database level).

 Both methods for adding data allow specification of prior distributions (see details in respective docstrings).
 Default prior setup should be sufficient for most of the cases (e.g. cases with unknown priors or large amounts of data).

-To get the results of the test, simply call method `evaluate`.
+To get the results of the test, simply call the method `evaluate`.

 Probabilities of being best and expected loss are approximated using simulations, hence the `evaluate` method can return slightly different values for different runs.
 To stabilize it, you can